-Programs in Place for 2014
+Programs in Place for 2015

-- Immunization Program for employees and dependents - Expanded Immunization Program for employees' pediatric dependents to cover for vaccinations not given by the Department of Health (DOH) - -Influenza vaccines for seasonal flu - -Cervical cancer vaccine extended to above 45 years old - Breast Cancer Month -intensive awareness program through posters, email blasts, and lecture - Leptospirosis Program Special Health Bulletin on Leptopirosis during Typhoon Maring/ Habagat (Sept.
-23, 2013) -Prophylactic medicines (Doxycycline capsules) given to employees exposed to flood waters - (c) State the company's training and development programmes for its employees.
+- Immunization Program for employees and dependents - Expanded Immunization Program for employees' pediatric dependents to cover for vaccinations not given by the Department of Health (DOH) - -Influenza vaccines for seasonal flu - -Cervical cancer vaccine extended to above 45 years old - Breast Cancer Month -intensive awareness program through posters, email blasts, and lecture - (c) State the company's training and development programmes for its employees.
 Show the data.

-Program for Skills management and lifelong learning for 2014
+Program for Skills management and lifelong learning for 2015